 Dr Alice Orchiston is a Lecturer at UNSW Law.
-Her research is socio-legal and interdisciplinary, focusing on issues connected with labour and employment, the regulation of commercial sexual activity and gender-based violence.
+Her research focuses on labour regulation, marginalised workers and workers' rights.
 Dr Orchiston has specific expertise in qualitative and mixed-methods research, online research and researching vulnerable populations.
 She was awarded a Julian Small Foundation grant, an Australian Postgraduate Award and several faculty scholarships for her doctoral research project titled: Brothels as Workplaces: Exploring Labour Regulation and Compliance in Australia's Legal Sex Industry.
 Her research-based submissions have been cited by the Australian Law Reform Commission and Senate Standing Committee on Education, Employment and Workplace Relations.
-Dr Orchiston previously worked in private practice criminal defence, and later, as a community legal centre lawyer specialising in domestic, family and sexual violence.
+Dr Orchiston previously worked in private practice and later, as a community legal centre lawyer.
 Her experience includes consultancies for the Australian Domestic & Family Violence Clearinghouse, Australian Human Rights Commission, International Finance Corporation (World Bank) and Workplace Gender Equality Agency.

 Criminal Laws (LAWS1022) (JURD7122)